cebe89/Reddit_Account_Migrator-Downloader/README.md

  currently supported websites: i.reddit.com, i.imgur.com, imgur.com (crawls for i.imgur.com links)

 Features (planned):
+-check if image files are already downloaded BEFORE the crawling (use naming from extracted urls)
 -option to load subreddit and multireddit list from a local txt file
 -option to subscribe/unsubscribe from a list
 -option to create multireddits and add belonging subreddits from a list
 -option to load favorites from a csv file
 -option to reverse convert the dicts into the praw formats
 -option to unsave favorites from a list
--add crawler for reddit galleries
+-add crawler for reddit galleries and v.reddit videos
 -add crawler for imgur galleries
 -option to fetch comments belonging to an url and download them, with optional depth parameter (standard level 2, to find people eventually telling a source)
  (would have to discern between saved comments and post)
--add more other websites to extract and crawl for and download (redgifs etc)
+-add more other websites to extract and crawl for and download (redgifs etc.)
 -option to load posts (and extract links and download them) from any user
 -add a proper option to turn on/off options when executing (arguments, CLI?)